Projects About

 Phase 5.1 · Building the product system

-The implementation connected interface design, front-end structure, server-side logic and database management.
+I connected interface design, front-end structure, server-side logic and database management.
 The technical setup translated UX decisions into reusable templates, responsive foundations and organised data flows.

 • php · Programming language.